 This race showcases the typical Malaysian geographical, social and cultural heritage where the runners will meet and see ordinary Malaysian people and wild lives, flora and fauna in the rural settings with a distinct small town feel.
 During the race, the runners will be sampling the local cuisines in the food and drinks provided at the aid stations along the course of the race.

-The Malaysia Eco 100 has a list of mandatory gear, which you can consult below.
+The Penang Eco 100 has a list of mandatory gear, which you can consult below.
 There will be checks during the race, and failure to show these items may result in time penalties.

 For 50km category, while it is true that some runners may start and finish the race during the day time under 11 hours (between 8am and 7pm), but anything can happen in an ultra race, and runners may have to run/walk in the darkness of the nights before the 10:00pm cutoff time.